supa2/Automaton/Machine-building-tutorial-2.md

 }
 ```

 We also wanted the state machine to generate events whenever a state change took place.
-The Machine Editor lists the push connector(s) available.
+The Machine Editor lists the push connector(s) available in the preceding comment.
 We just copy & paste it and edit the value to be passed to match the state ( 0, 1 & 2 ).

 ```c++
 /* Add C++ code for each action